 Our students know that if a report of hazing is received by the College, their national headquarters will be notified immediately.
 The College will also promptly take any and all necessary actions, in collaboration with the chapter’s national organization, to address the allegation(s).

 If you sense your student may be participating in inappropriate activities such as hazing as a result of membership in or pledging a fraternity, you should contact the Student Affairs Office.
 Calls will be handled in an immediate and discreet manner.

 On average, your student should expect to contribute two to four hours per week for meetings and mandatory activities.
 If your student has the time, he can also choose to participate in optional activities, such as holding an office, attending social events, helping out with various projects, etc. Some organizations require more time than others.
 Advise your student to ask questions regarding time commitments during recruitment.

 Your student will have financial responsibilities when it comes to joining a fraternity or sorority.
 There is typically a one-time new member/initiation fee as well as semester membership dues.
 Depending on which chapter your student wishes to join will determine the amount of dues they will have to pay each semester.
 This would also include room and board fees for fraternity men living at the house.
-If your student is really interested in becoming a member of Greek life, you need to sit down with them and work out a college budget to determine whether or not joining a fraternity/sorority is affordable.
+If your student is really interested in becoming a member of the FSL community, you need to sit down with them and work out a college budget to determine whether or not joining a fraternity/sorority is affordable.